 This combination of stressful work, too many hours and the lack of control over one’s schedule is a toxic combination that is yielding a turnover rate of 65% among CNAs and 47% among licensed nurses in nursing homes, according to a University of Maryland study.
 Worst of all, these nurses are not just leaving the facilities they work for, they are leaving nursing all together.

 To stop this hemorrhaging of nurses from the field, the industry will need systemic change to create better professional environments and a sustainable model that works for nurses and facilities.
+Seeking employees through locum nurse jobs recruitment agencies is an effective solution to alleviate burnout due to understaffing.

 Can the gig economy save nursing?